 Love Sugar?
-Dr. Mary Claire Haver Gives Her Top 6 Reasons To Eliminate Added Sugars In Menopause
+Top 6 Reasons To Eliminate Added Sugars In Menopause

 It may surprise you that 22 teaspoons of added sugar are consumed by the average American per day, which adds up to an extra 350 calories per day.
 Although we often add sugar in the form of table sugar, honey, and syrups to foods ourselves, most added sugar comes from refined and packaged foods.
 Two of the most serious offenders are sugar-sweetened drinks and breakfast cereals.